ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 {/if}

-The Superform server API is called `superValidate`.
+The Superforms server API is called `superValidate`.
 You can call it in two ways in the load function:

 ### Empty form

 If you want the form to be initially empty, just pass the adapter as in the example above, and the form will be filled with default values based on the schema.
-For example, a `string` field results in an empty string, unless you have set a default.
+For example, a `string` field results in an empty string, unless you have specified a default.

 ### Populate form from database

-If you want to populate the form, you can send data to `superValidate` as the first parameter, adapter second, like this:
+If you want to populate the form, usually from a database, you can send data to `superValidate` as the first parameter, adapter second, like this:

 ```ts
 import { error } from '@sveltejs/kit';